brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 In a [previous post](/ibm1620/2024/06/27/input-output-writer-1.html) I talked about the Model B Electric Typewriter that served as the I/O device for the original 1620 models.
-In this post I'll start to get into the complex mechanics and electronics used by the 1620 to integrate with this typewriter.
+In this post I'll start to get into the complex mechanics and electronics used to integrate the 1620 with this typewriter.

 It's no surprise that the typewriter itself is a mechanical device.
-What was surprising to me is how much of the typewriter _interface_ is mechanical.
-The logic of the core 1620 processor used a cutting-edge design constructed almost entirely from transistors.
+What was surprising to me is how much of the typewriter _interface_ is also mechanical.
+The logic of the core 1620 processor used a cutting-edge transistorized design.
 In contrast, the typewriter interface was built from a bewildering collection of mechanical relays, motors, and cams.
 My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex mechanical logic and was less comfortable with transistors.
-It seems that the 1620 typewriter control logic stands at the cross-roads between the legacy of IBM/CTR mechanical calculation/tabulation machines and the future of electronic computing.
+It seems that the 1620 typewriter controller stands at the cross-roads between the legacy of IBM/CTR mechanical calculation/tabulation machines and the future of electronic computing.

 A chapter entitled ["Commutation and Control"](https://ibm-1401.info/pictures/IBM-FU-05-CommutationControl-.pdf) from